cushyon/cushion-app/README.md

 # How to run the backend in localhost:

-- run python poetry run uvicorn main:app --reload in the python_backend repo
+- run python poetry run uvicorn main:app --reload in the python_backend repo or directly poetry run uvicorn main:app --reload

 - run the node backend in a second terminal (pnpm backend:build, then sh ./railway-start)